Exhall Grange School: Changing role

 granted special educational needs (physical and sensory) specialist status.

 In 2004 a syndicate of dinner ladies at the school won £2.4 million on the National Lottery draw.

 March 2007 saw the commencement of a three-year building and modernisation programme to improve the overall condition of the school.
 In 2009 the school opened a new gymnasium and the old gym was demolished.
 Permission for a new gym had been granted in 1999, and the school launched a £1.5 million appeal to build it.

 In June 2009 work got under way on building the region's first hospice dedicated to the care of young children.
 Zoe's Place would offer one-to-one palliative and respite care, and terminal care for children up to the age of five who have life-limiting illnesses and special complex needs.
 An appeal to raise £650,000 to help fund the building of the hospice was launched in March 2008, and it was scheduled to open in Spring 2010.

 In Autumn 2009 a coach hired by Exhall Grange for a student trip to France was targeted by two Afghan teenage stowaways as the school party prepared to return to the United Kingdom.
 The boys crawled into the coach's engine while the vehicle was parked in a supermarket car park in Calais, but the duo were discovered by the driver and absconded.

-In December 2010, John Truman, Richard Bignell's successor as headteacher, left the post, and a new headteacher, Christine Marshall, was appointed in March 2011.
-The school celebrated its Diamond Jubilee in 2011.
-Many celebrations were planned, including the burying of a time capsule in the school grounds during the summer term, and a Celebration Day on 21 July.
-Staff, students and past students held a 1950s-style street party to celebrate the school's 60th anniversary.
-Past students included four of the original.
+A new headteacher, Christine Marshall, was appointed in 2011 alongside the school celebrating its Diamond Jubilee in 2011.
+Many celebrations happened, including the burying of a time capsule in the school grounds during the summer term, and a Celebration Day which saw Staff, students and past students held a 1950s-style street party to celebrate the school's 60th anniversary.